-Yes, Japanese is only spoken in Japan.
+Yes, Japanese is only spoken in Japan and is definitely one of the hardest languages to learn in the world.
 So why learn it?

 Because Japan is amazingly beautiful, rich in culture, and English is very poorly spoken there.
 This makes Japanese a “useful” language if you’re interested in visiting Japan or interested in Japanese culture.

 However, Japanese is a notoriously difficult language for English speakers.
-It’s roughly as hard as Chinese.
+It’s roughly as hard as Chinese — in different ways.
 Even though the pronunciation sounds are easier, many words have multiple pronunciations, and the language has several formality registers.